CleanroomMC/cleanroom-website/docs/groovy-script/mods/astralsorcery/chalice_interaction.md

     fluidInput(FluidStack, float)
     ```

 - `IntArrayList`.
-Sets the chance a given output will occur among all possible combinations of the fluid..
+Sets the chance a given output will occur among all possible combinations of the fluid.
 Requires greater than 0.

     ```groovy:no-line-numbers
     output(ItemStack)